• Skip to primary navigation

 Next, add in the chicken broth, a little at a time, while continuously whisking.
 Adding the liquids slowly will help ensure that there won't be any lumps.

-After that, whisk in the almond milk.
+After that, slowly whisk in the almond milk.
 Again, continue to whisk so that no lumps form and the contents do not stick to the bottom.

 Mix in the spices.